petehanssens/serverlessdays-anz/src/news/announcing-serverless-days-2019.md

 ### CFP

-Share your Serverless experiences at ServerlessDays London.
+Share your Serverless experiences at ServerlessDays ANZ.
 The CFP is now open until 13 May 2019.
 Submit to the CFP [here](https://www.papercall.io/serverlessdaysldn2019)

 ### Workshops